mateusadada/PRO1-UDESC/README.md

 Used during the evolution of exercises:

-- Graphical interface
+- Graphical interface.
-- Data manipulation
+- Data manipulation.
-- Event handling
+- Event handling.

 ## 📋 Prerequisites